 It may seem like a lot of work for a perfect paint job, but it really is mostly waiting for things to dry.
 And if you want to take the time to build something you will want to finish it properly too.

 - Paint sprayer

 - Sand your furniture piece smooth.
-Start with a medium grit if needed.
+Start with a lower grit if needed.
 Step down your grits and finish with an ultra-fine grit.
 Sand with the grain of the wood.